XiaSun-Atmos/scm_auto/README.md

 ## Description
 Rocoto workflow and job scripts to run SCM simulations over an array of columns for extended periods of time.
-The scripts are developed based on the Common Community Physics Package (CCPP) SCM.
+The scripts are developed based on the [Common Community Physics Package (CCPP) SCM](https://github.com/NCAR/ccpp-scm).
-The workflow includes five jobs:
+The workflow includes seven jobs, pertaining to pre-processing, SCM simulations, and post-processing:
-* combine_ic - combine initial condition (IC) data files temporally
+* *combine_ic* - combine initial condition (IC) data files temporally
-* split_ic - split 4-D IC dataset generatede from combine_ic to single columns
+* *split_ic* - split 4-D IC dataset generatede from combine_ic to single columns
-* run_scm - conduct SCM runs over all columns.
+* *run_scm* - conduct SCM runs over all columns.
-* latlon_move - Add `latitude` and `longitude` dimensions to the output.nc generated from CCPP SCM; Move them to a separate Results directory
+* *latlon_move* - Add `latitude` and `longitude` dimensions to the `output.nc` generated from CCPP SCM and them to a separate Results directory
-* concate_inst - Concatenate the SCM instantanous variables spatially
+* *concate_inst* - Concatenate the SCM instantanous variables spatially
-* concate_accum - Concatenate the SCM accumulative variables spatially
+* *concate_accum* - Concatenate the SCM accumulative variables spatially
-* concate_time - Concatenate all SCM results temporarily
+* *concate_time* - Concatenate all SCM results temporarily

 ## Prerequisites
-Rocoto Workflow Management System
+* Rocoto Workflow Management System
-Python
+* Python
-GNU Parallel
+* GNU Parallel

 ## Usage

-rocotorun -d scm_auto.db -w scm_auto.xml
+`rocotorun -d scm_auto.db -w scm_auto.xml`

 More information on how to use Rocoto are available in the [Rocoto documentation](http://christopherwharrop.github.io/rocoto/).